Xiyinnnnnn/Exo-agent/README.md

 // 1.
 Verify the returned n/files.length: if all succeeded (n===files.length), continue; otherwise re-download the failed items individually (paths are in the fail array)
 // 2.
 Validate file integrity: read each file and confirm it is non-empty and parseable by JSON.parse (all skill files are .json).
 Delete and re-download any file that fails to parse
 // 3.
 Move files to the skills directory manually: when the script runs in the sandbox, the files actually land in the sandbox path — use filesystem copy/move to relocate each file to /skills/ (if a file with the same name already exists, compare contents first, then overwrite)
-// 4.
-Once /skills/ is complete, check discoverability with skill_manager query, then activate with skill_manager set, and finally tell the user it's ready
 ```

 **No installation required.
 Runs purely in the browser.**